shipwright-io/website/content/en/docs/api/build.md

 ### Defining the Builder or Dockerfile

-A `Build` resource can specify an image containing the tools to build the final image.
-Users can do this via the `spec.builder` or the `spec.dockerfile`.
-For example, the user choose  the `Dockerfile` file under the source repository.
+In a `Build` resource, you define the image that contains the tools for building the final image by specifying the value of `spec.dockerfile` or `spec.builder`.

+In the following example, the `Build` resource sets the value of `spec.dockerfile` to `Dockerfile` under the source repository:

 ```yaml
 apiVersion: shipwright.io/v1alpha1